pandafeeder/mongo-mongo/README.md

 ```

 ###### supported constrains:
-- type: define a field's type
+- type: define a field's type, if you only want type constrain, use *fieldName: TYPE* for short
 - unique: this will create a index by calling mongodb's native ```createIndex('yourFieldName', {unique: true})``` once for a DOC class
 - default: when no value supplied, default will be used
 - required: throw error when construct a new instance with data argument without required field or throw error when calling save if you construct instance without data argument